travis-perl/helpers/blog.md

 kind of testing I need though.
 First, it only provides the last revision of each perl series.
 Especially in the perl 5.8 and 5.10 series, there are substantial enough differences between them that testing only the latest isn't adequate.
-Additionally, some of the testing needs to be done on perls build with threading, which isn't included on most of the versions available on Travis.
+Additionally, some of the testing needs to be done on perls built with threading, which isn't included on most of the versions available on Travis.
 It also is sometimes useful to test without any additional modules pre-installed like Travis does.